KingricharVD/Astra-Coin/documentation/STAKING.md

 Coin Age is a property of each UTXO; it's time that has passed from the moment of UTXO creation.

 ### Example
-Imagine today is Monday, and I receive 1000 DIVI from Alice.
+Imagine today is Monday, and I receive 1000 Astra from Alice.
 On Tuesday, that UTXO has a Coin Age of 24 hours.
-Now, let's say I want to send 200 DIVI to Bob, but since I am sending my 1000 Divi UTXO, my Coin Age resets, and I get a new UTXO that is worth 800 DIVI.
+Now, let's say I want to send 200 Astra to Bob, but since I am sending my 1000 Astra UTXO, my Coin Age resets, and I get a new UTXO that is worth 800 Astra.

 The minimum Coin Age that is allowed for staking is 1 hour, while the maximum Coin Age is 7 days, which means that if your UTXO is older than 7 days, it counts as if it were 7 days old.